ianagbip1oti/codemagic/README.md

 Supported environments can be found by checking what `Dockerfile`'s are available. e.g., `Dockerfile.java8` is used when the environment is given as `java8`

+The first run will be slow as it builds the images.
+Once cached subsequent start ups will be faster.

+Uses powerline, so you should have powerline fonts available